Business Organization — Business Formalities

 - Members or Managers of an LLC do not have to be residents of Nevada.

-In all, your professional objectives and your business purpose need to be looked at to decide whether you should incorporate in you home state or choose one of the business friendlier states such as Delaware and Nevada.
+In all, your professional objectives and your business purpose need to be looked at to decide whether you should incorporate in your home state or choose one of the business friendlier states such as Delaware and Nevada.

 Articles of Incorporation

 If you have decided to incorporate as a C corporation or an S corporation you will need to file Articles of Incorporation with your business entity state filing.
 The Articles of Incorporation are sometimes referred to as the Certificate of Incorporation or Corporate Charter.
 This document delineates the primary rules governing the management of the corporation.
 The Articles of Incorporation are also the first set of documents that describe how your company will run as well as many other detailed aspects of operation.
-Therefore it is crucially important that this document is drafted properly and affords you the greatest protecting as the incorporator/president of your new corporation.
+Therefore it is crucially important that this document is drafted properly and affords you the greatest protection as the incorporator/president of your new corporation.

 The Articles of Incorporation is the basic charter of a corporation, which spells out the company's name, basic purpose, incorporators, amount and types of stock, which may be issued, and any special characteristics such as non-profit status.